Sunaina715Sharma/Machine_Learning_for_begginers/README.md

 Multiple Linear Regression is an extension of Simple Linear regression as it takes more than one predictor variable to predict the response variable.
 We can define it as """Multiple Linear Regression is one of the important regression algorithms which models the linear relationship between a single dependent continuous variable and more than one independent variable"""

+In Multiple Linear Regression, the target variable(Y) is a linear combination of multiple predictor variables x1, x2, x3, ...,xn.
+Since it is an enhancement of Simple Linear Regression, so the same is applied for the multiple linear regression equation, the equation becomes: